archilogic-com/3dio-js/CONTRIBUTING.md

     - How does a new feature work
     - How are the changes affecting the users

+    How to test:
+    - How has this feature been tested?

     Notes:
     - Additional information for the reviewer